-The Behavioural Insights Team: Nudging Towards Positive Change
+The Behavioural Insights Team: Nudging towards positive change

-The Behavioural Insights Team: Nudging Towards Positive Change
+The Behavioural Insights Team: Nudging towards positive change

-The Behavioural Insights Team: Nudging Towards Positive ChangeThe Behavioural Insights Team: Nudging Towards Positive Change
+The Behavioural Insights Team: Nudging towards positive changeThe Behavioural Insights Team: Nudging towards positive change

-BIT is composed of a multidisciplinary team of experts, including behavioural scientists, economists, data analysts and policy professionals.
+The Behavioural Insights Team is composed of a multidisciplinary team of experts, including behavioural scientists, economists, data analysts and policy professionals.
 This diverse blend of talent empowers the team to tackle a wide array of complex issues with a unique perspective, harnessing the power of behavioural science to inform decision-making.

-What does BIT do?
+What does the Behavioural Insights Team do?

-At the heart of BIT's mission is the concept of "nudging" – the idea that subtle changes in the way choices are presented can significantly influence human behaviour.
 BIT conducts research and develops interventions based on behavioural insights to encourage positive changes in individual and collective decision-making.
-They work collaboratively with governments, organisations and businesses to drive meaningful change in areas such as health, education, and the financial sector.
+They work collaboratively with governments, organisations and businesses to drive meaningful change in areas such as health, education and the financial sector.

 Projects in the financial sector